azinchen/nordvpn-ipsec/README.md

  * `USER` - User for NordVpn account.
  * `PASS` - Password for NordVpn account.

-## Examples

-Any of the commands can be run at creation with `docker run` or later with `docker exec -it openvpn openvpn.sh` (as of version 1.3 of docker).

 ## Issues

 If you have any problems with or questions about this image, please contact me